 Significant relief that people have experienced with Rapid can include:

 -Knee pain (rapid can work at the level of the knee capsules)

-The honest feedback that I have been given by clients ever since I started using Rapid, instead of working at the level of the muscles, is that they are getting more symptom relief and better motor control and the results are lasting longer.
+The honest feedback that I have been given by clients ever since I started using Rapid, instead of working at the level of the muscles and superficial fascia, is that they are getting more symptom relief and better motor control and the results are lasting longer.